tldr-pages/tldr/pages/common/odps-inst.md

 `status {{instance_id}};`

-- Wait on the termination of an instance:
+- Wait on the termination of an instance, printing log and progress information until then:

 `wait {{instance_id}};`